bradonomics/bradonomics.com/_pages/now.md

 ---
 title: What Am I Doing Now?
 description: This is a "now" page.
-It gets updated frequently, mostly when I want to procrastinate, so come back soon.
+It gets updated frequently, mostly when I want to procrastinate.
+Think of it like Twitter or Facebook updates, only better.
 permalink: /now/
 facebook_image_path:
 read_next: